The BoG’s censorship of the FA | Archived Updates

 It is essential to understand the legal status of the Collective Agreement at this time to fully grasp the extent of the disruption caused by this mistake.
 Decisions of the Joint Committee are legally binding.
 While the “old” Collective Agreement (2018-2021) remains operative until the new Collective Agreement is signed, the RTPP schedules outlined in the old Collective Agreement were superseded by the specific timelines set out in the Joint Committee’s March 26 decision.
 Consequently, the Employer had no legal basis to require FA members to follow the outdated RTPP schedules.

-On September 23, the FA and the VPAP’s office issued a Joint Statement through a JC memo [Link to Document D], instructing that all RTPP work be paused while the JC worked to develop an interim RTPP protocol.
+On September 23, the FA and the VPAP’s office issued a Joint Statement through a JC memo, instructing that all RTPP work be paused while the JC worked to develop an interim RTPP protocol.
 Unfortunately, by this time, the previous miscommunication by the VPAP’s office had caused significant confusion and anxiety for members involved in the RTPP process.

 Third, since the ratification of the new CA, the Employer has chosen not to honour many of the improvements in the RTPP Articles secured by the FA during bargaining.
 The Employer did not agree to honour these provisions until mid-October.
 For example, in the Employer’s draft of the CA, the RTPP Articles for lab instructors omitted large portions of sub-Articles critical to the coherence and integrity of the process.
 Similarly, much of the RTPP Articles for librarians was missing.
 Instead of addressing these omissions, the Employer accused the FA of “attempting to negotiate new language”.
 This situation highlights a broader pattern of the Employer’s delay tactics.
 Furthermore, the FA’s emails and meeting requests to the Employer representatives on the Joint Committee have often gone unanswered for days or even weeks.
 For instance: